The Long Discourses

 35. The Buddha told the monks, “Once, the gods and asuras again went to war.
 That time, the asuras were the victors, and the gods weren’t their equal.

-36. “Śakra the Lord of Gods road a thousand-spoked treasure chariot as he fled in terror.
+36. “Śakra the Lord of Gods rode a thousand-spoked treasure chariot as he fled in terror.
 In the middle of the road, he saw a nest in a sal tree, and a pair of chicks was in the nest.
 He told his driver in verse:

 - “‘That tree with two birds in it,